ChrisEsp03/FarmBot_Essentials/README.md

 Example:
 Hi, I'm Chrisian.
 I have successfully created a branch, committed a pull request, and then merged request with Master.
 With the new updated changes, I deleted the branch I used to make this edit.
 Try it out!

+Hi, I'm Denise.
+I have successfully created a branch, committed a pull request, and then merged request with Master.
+With the new updated changes, I deleted the branch I used to make this edit.